 When parents separate or divorce in Texas, one of the most important and emotional topics is child custody.
 You’re not just figuring out where your child will live.
-You’re also deciding who makes decisions about their health, schooling, and daily life.
+You’re also deciding who decides about their health, schooling, and daily life.
 Texas child custody laws can feel overwhelming at first, especially if you’re already going through a tough time.
-It is essential to understand your rights during this time.
+It is essential to understand your rights during this time, especially since Texas child custody laws can directly impact your role in your child’s life and future.
+You can get more tips on how to win child custody.

 Overview of Child Custody Laws in Texas

-In Texas, you won’t often hear the word “custody” in legal paperwork.
+You won’t often hear the word “custody” in Texas in legal paperwork.
 Instead, the law uses the term “conservatorship.”
 A conservator is a person who has rights and duties related to a child.
-There are different types of conservators, but every decision made by the court is supposed to support the best interest of the child.
+There are different types of conservators, but every decision made by the court is meant to support the child’s best interests in child custody & visitation matters and agreements.

 Types of Conservatorship in Texas